ALLDATA Europe Privacy Policy

 Pursuant to Art.
 17 GDPR, you may request that we delete your personal data without undue delay.
 We are obliged to delete this data immediately if one of the following reasons applies:

-• Your personal data are no longer necessary for the purposes for which they were collected or otherwise processed
+- your personal data are no longer necessary for the purposes for which they were collected or otherwise processed

-• Your consent, on which the processing was based according to Art.
+- your consent, on which the processing was based according to Art.
 6(1)(a) GDPR, is revoked by you and there is no other legal basis for the processing

-• You object to the processing pursuant to Art.
+- you object to the processing pursuant to Art.
 21(1) GDPR and there are no overriding legitimate grounds for the processing

-• You object to the processing pursuant to Art.
+- you object to the processing pursuant to Art.
 21(2) GDPR

-• Your personal data have been processed unlawfully
+- your personal data have been processed unlawfully

-• Deletion of your personal data is necessary for compliance with a legal obligation under Union or Member State law to which we are subject
+- deletion of your personal data is necessary for compliance with a legal obligation under Union or Member State law to which we are subject

-• Your personal data was collected in relation to information society services offered pursuant to Art.
+- your personal data was collected in relation to information society services offered pursuant to Art.
 8(1) GDPR

 b.
 Information to third parties

-• If we have made your personal data public and we are obliged to delete it pursuant to Article 17 (1) GDPR, we shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform controllers who process your personal data that you have requested them to delete all links to or copies or replications of such personal data.
+If we have made your personal data public and we are obliged to delete it pursuant to Art.
+17(1) GDPR, we shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform controllers who process your personal data that you have requested them to delete all links to or copies or replications of such personal data.

 c.
 Exceptions to the right to erasure